debanjangg/java-college/README.md

 # java-college
-All Java applications I wrote in college for assignments.
+All Java programs I wrote in college for the final assignment of Bachelor's of Computer Science final assignment.
 The ```final-assignment``` folder contains all the programs for the final assignment of Semester-5.

-Other codes explained: